-If you received funding under the Fulbright student, Hubert H. Humphrey Fellowship or Ford Foundation International Fellowships programs you are REQUIRED to file your tax return through IIE’s GRANTAX® service.
+If you received funding under the Fulbright student, LASPAU or Hubert H. Humphrey Fellowship programs you are REQUIRED to file your tax return through IIE's GRANTAX® service.
 If you earned non-IIE income, GRANTAX will include this on your tax return.
 This service is required under the terms of your grant agreement therefore you CANNOT file by yourself or through another tax service.

 When You Are Required to File

 If you RECEIVED MONEY from IIE during the tax year, you are REQUIRED to file even if:

 - You were sponsored for ONLY one month

 - No one at IIE contacted you to file with GRANTAX (you should send an email to GRANTAX for the filing instructions)

 - Your IIE sponsorship ended during the year

 - Your new sponsorship gave you more money than IIE did

 - Your school offers an easy tax service